SoftUni-Internal/interactive-content/EN/04-Object-Composition/03-Forms-Of-Object-Composition.md

 When to use:

-It would be useful to progressively assemble data structures at runtime, like merging JSON objects, hydrating application state from multiple sources, creating updates to immutable state by merging previous state with new data.
+It would be useful to progressively assemble data structures at runtime, like merging JSON objects, hydrating application state from multiple sources, creating updates to the immutable state by merging the previous state with new data.

 We will use the `.reduce()` method again.
-You can see from the result of the example that worder really matters here.
+You can see from the result of the example that wonder matters here.

 We use the spread syntax to get the elements of the `obj` array.
-If we dont use the spread syntax in front of `curr` variable we will only get the last element `{ hairColor: "brown" }`.
+If we do not use the spread syntax in front of the `curr` variable we will only get the last element `{ hairColor: "brown" }`.

 ```js live
 const obj = [